 What to Do If Your Brakes Go Out

-A clear head is your ally behind the wheel, especially when things go awry.
-If your brakes fail, it’s in your best interest to remain calm and take steps to get your car safely off the road.
+A clear head can be your ally behind the wheel, especially when things go awry.
+If your brakes fail, it’s typically in your best interest to remain calm and attempt to get your car safely off the road.